keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 At no point is `fizzBuzz` burdened by the effects of the context it executes against.
 Given a `Functor` instance for them, it's usable against `IO[Int]` and `Future[Int]` as well!

-### Why do so many objects define `map`?
+### Why do so many objects define `map()`?

 You might be thinking that this functor pattern is superfluous, or even that the concept itself has dubious value.
-Lists and arrays in the wild already have a `map` operation available after all, and they don't necessarily require special knowledge in order to use them.
-Yet the pattern of a `map` operation exists in many places: `Promise`s in JavaScript for example have their own `map` operation named [`then`][].
+Lists and arrays in the wild already have a `map()` operation available after all, and they don't necessarily require special knowledge in order to use them.
+Yet the pattern of a `map()` operation exists in many places: `Promise`s in JavaScript for example have their own `map()` operation named [`then()`][].

 But think for a moment: This means you've been using functors for a while and never realized!

 That so many functors appear in the wild is no coincidence.
 Functors appear anywhere stuff exists under some circumstances, and most frequently that is concretely realized in collections such as lists.
-The existence of `Promise` with its `next` operation in JavaScript demonstrates that the pattern appears in a very general manner.
+The existence of `Promise` with its `then()` operation in JavaScript demonstrates that the pattern appears in a very general manner.
 Functors as a formal abstraction API, such as in the `Functor` typeclass defined above, find their strongest use in cases where the concrete type of the context is unimportant.
-However, the _structure_ of functors appears in many places without being _called_ a functor, which implies a certain universal quality of functors as a pattern.
+However, the _structure_ of functors appears in many places without being _called_ a functor, which implies a certain _universal quality_ of functors as a pattern.

-Curiously, this pattern manifests as a [formal definition][] within the higher math of [category theory][], which gives functors a particular property: they can be mathematically proven.
+Strikingly, this pattern manifests as a [formal definition][] within the higher math of [category theory][], which gives functors a particular property: they can be mathematically proven.

-In order to be a functor, a context defining a `map` operation must satisfy the two **functor laws**:
+In order to be a functor, a context defining a `map()` operation must satisfy the two **functor laws**:

 1. Preservation of identity functions: